 Handling describes how quickly a bike reacts during turns and direction changes.
 Smaller wheels usually feel faster and more responsive in tight trail sections.

 The compact wheel size allows quick movement when riders face sharp corners or narrow paths.
-Riders often feel more control during technical trail sections.
+Riders often feel more in control during technical trail sections.

 Many riders describe the ride as feeling clear.
 26-inch wheels will be more maneuverable and playful during jumps because the bike reacts faster.